The Washington Guide to Section 8 Housing

 What are the Washington Section 8 Housing Requirements?

-Once qualified for Section 8 housing, participants have to comply with program rules to maintain assistance.
-They need to pay their portion of rent on time, keep the rental unit in accordance with housing quality standards, report changes in income or household composition and cooperate with annual recertification processes.
+Once qualified for Section 8 housing in Washington, participants have to comply with program rules to maintain assistance.
+This includes paying their portion of rent on time, maintaining the rental unit, and reporting changes in income or household composition.
+Recipients must also cooperate with annual recertifications to verify eligibility.

 What are the Income Limits for Housing Assistance Programs in Washington?